jacksonloper/bettervoting/docs/other_tools/1_google_forms.md

 ---
 layout: default
-title: Other Tools
+title: STAR Voting on Google Forms
-nav_order: 2
+parent: Other Tools
-has_children: true
+nav_order: 1
 ---

 BetterVoting.com is designed to handle vast majority of election scenarios, but we also recommend a handful of other tools in case those are better for your specific use case.